 Diseases and disease control--Usually done when disease or insects are inflicting noticeable damage, reducing vigor of plant materials or could be considered a bother to the public.
 Some preventative measures may be utilized such as systemic chemical treatments.
 Cultural prevention of disease problems can reduce time spent in this category.
 Some minor problems may be tolerated at this level.

 Snow removal--Snow removed by noon the day following snowfall.
-Gravel or snow melt may be utilized to reduce ice accumulation.
+Ice melt may be utilized to reduce ice accumulation.

-Lighting -- Replacement or repair of fixtures when observed or reported as not working.
+Lighting -- Maintenance should preserve the original design.
+Damaged systems should be repaired as quickly as they are discovered.
+Bulb replacement should be done during the first working day after the outage is reported for City owned lights Duke Energy lights will be reported as soon as observed.

 Surfaces -- Should be cleaned, repaired, repainted or replaced when appearance has noticeably deteriorated.
 Artificial turf surfaces should be broomed and cleaned when fibers are noticeably “laying over.”

-Repairs--Should be done whenever safety, function, or bad appearance is in question.
+Repairs – Should be done whenever safety, function, or bad appearance is in question.
+All areas should be cautioned off for public safety.

 Inspection - Inspection by some staff member at least once a day when regular staff is scheduled.

-Floral planting--Some sort of floral plantings present.
+Annual planting--Some sort of annual flower plantings present.
 Normally no more complex than two rotations of bloom per year.
 Care cycle usually at least once per week except watering may be more frequent.
 Health and vigor dictate cycle of fertilization and disease control.
 Beds essentially kept weed free.

 Restrooms - When present should be maintained at least once per day as long as they are open to public use.
 High use may dictate two servicings or more per day.
 Servicing period should

-ensure an adequate supply of paper and that rest rooms are reasonably clean and free from bad odors.
+ensure an adequate supply of paper and soap that rest rooms are reasonably clean and free from bad odors.
+Restroom maintenance may be completed by a contractor or City staff.

 Special features--Should be maintained for safety, function and high-quality appearance as per established design.

-Mode III
+Level 3

 Moderate level maintenance--associated with locations with moderate to low levels of development, moderate to low levels of visitation or with agencies that because of budget restrictions